Polystannane: Linear polystannanes

 Dialkytin dihydrides (R2SnH2) were reported in 2005 to undergo dehydropolymerization in the presence of Wilkinson’s catalyst.
 This method afforded polystannanes without detectable amounts of "cyclic"-byproducts.
 The polymers were yellow with number average molar masses of 10 to 70 kg/mol and a polydispersity of 2 – 3.
 By variation of the catalyst concentration the molar masses of the synthesized polymers could be adjusted.
 A strong influence of the temperature on the degree of conversion was observed.
 Determination of the molar mass at different degrees of conversion indicated that polymerization did not proceed according to a statistical condensation mechanism, but, likely, by growth onto the catalyst, e.g. by insertion of SnR2-like units.

 The poly(dialkylstannane)s were found to be thermotropic and displayed first-order phase transitions from one liquid-crystalline phase into another or directly to the isotropic state, depending on the length of the side groups.
 More specifically, poly(dibutylstannane) for example showed an endothermic phase transition at ~0 °C from a rectangular to a pure nematic phase, as determined by X-ray diffraction.

-As expected, polystannanes were semi-conductive.
+Like polysilanes, polystannanes are semi-conductive.
 Temperature-dependent, time-resolved pulse radiolysis microwave conductivity measurements of poly(dibutylstannane) yielded values of charge-carrier mobilities of 0.1 to 0.03 cm2 V−1 s−1, which are similar to those found for pi-bond-conjugated carbon-based polymers.
 By partial oxidation of the material with SbF5 conductivities of 0.3 S cm−1 could be monitored.

 The liquid-crystalline characteristics of the poly(dialkylstannane)s permitted facile orientation of these macromolecules, for instance, by mechanical shearing or tensile drawing of blends with poly(ethylene).
 Poly(dialkylstannane)s with short side groups invariably arranged parallel to the external orientation direction, while the polymers with longer side groups had a tendency to order themselves perpendicular to that axis.